ulbmuenster/invenio-oaipmh-scythe/docs/oaipmh.md

 **Harvester**

-OAI-PMH client applications like Sickle are called *harvesters*.
+OAI-PMH client applications like `oaipmh-scythe` are called *harvesters*.

 **record**